grafana/grafana-by-example/cost-management/metrics-and-queries.md

 ```

 ### Usage Metrics for each environment in the Organization
+Add all of these queries to a Table panel
 #### Calculate the Billable Series Count for each environment
 ```
 # Count